 Stories in business

 Stories are powerful because people remember them.
 A study by the London School of Economics found most people remember only 5 – 10% of what they are told if given facts and figures.
 Tell them a story, though, and they will remember 65 – 70%.
-This is one of the reasons stories can be so powerful in business.
+This is one of the reasons stories are so powerful in business.

 Why do people remember stories?
 Well, stories make you feel.
 They help you empathise.
 They transport you to another place and time.
 And in a world bloated with information, much of it useless, stories help you understand.

-The human brain is hard-wired for storytelling.
+The human brain is hardwired for storytelling.
 Ever since our first grunts morphed into language, mankind has created stories to share ideas.
 Think about The Tortoise and the hare.
 What’s the message?
-Well, if we persevere we’ll get there in the end.
+Well, if we persevere, we’ll get there in the end.

 Become a publisher